kgrid/kgrid-library/docs/Library-API-Endpoints.md

 #### /knowledgeObject
-- creates a copy of a knowledge object with a new ark id by reference using a plaintext local ark id in the body of the request
+- creates a clone of a knowledge object with a new ark id by reference using a plaintext local ark id in the body of the request

 #### /knowledgeObject/ark:/{naan}/{name}